Dynamical codes for hardware with noisy readouts: Bias-tailoring I: choosing a schedule

 \section{Bias-tailoring I: choosing a schedule}

 In this section we discuss differences between the $X^1Z^1$ and $X^1Y^1Z^1$ codes and their impact on the teraquop volumes.
-We begin by considering the simpler case of phenomenological noise -- the simplicity here allows us to look closely at specific error mechanisms in order to better understand the two codes -- before we move to the more realistic but messier case of circuit-level noise.
+We begin by considering the simpler case of direct parity measurement noise -- the simplicity here allows us to look closely at specific error mechanisms in order to better understand the two codes -- before we move to the more realistic but messier case of auxiliary qubit circuit noise.